General practitioners (

 GPs) are the first point of contact for nearly all NHS patients.
 They can direct you to other NHS services, and are experts in family medicine, preventative care, health education and treating people with multiple and long-term conditions.

 You have the right to choose a GP practice, although for most people this choice is currently limited to a practice near where they live.
-The GP surgery you choose must accepted you unless there are reasonable grounds to refuse you, such as living outside the practice boundary.
+The GP surgery you choose must accept you unless there are reasonable grounds to refuse you, such as that you live outside the practice boundary.
 Normally, the practice should inform you of those reasons.
 Choose carefully, because a good family doctor will direct you to the best specialist care when you need it, and can help you stay healthy throughout your life.

 Good relations and communication between you and your GP are essential.
 You should be happy with your GP on a professional and personal level, which will require thought, consideration and patience from both of you.

 Researching your options can help you find the right GP.
-Use this website and others like it to find facilities, services, details and performance of different GP surgeries before you decide.
+Compare GP surgeries on this website and others like it according to facilities, services or performance before you decide.
 Ask friends, relatives and others you trust for their thoughts and recommendations.

-You can also download a copy of 'It's your practice - a patient guide to GP services' (PDF, 1.9MB) which is produced by the Royal College of General Practitioners to help you choose - and get the most from - a GP practice.
-It covers everything from choosing and registering to such things as asking for a second opinion or getting involved with a practice as a patient representative.
+You can also download a copy of 'It's your practice - a patient guide to GP services' (PDF, 1.9MB) which was produced by the Royal College of General Practitioners to help you choose - and get the most from - a GP practice.
+It was produced before the 2013 NHS reorganisation and so refers to some organisations and procedures that no longer exist.
+But it still contains a great deal of helpful information about GP practices themselves.

 Think about the following points when considering which GP to register with:

 Some people want a GP very close to their home because they plan on visiting the surgery often.
 Others may prefer to see a doctor close to their workplace, particularly if they work full-time.
-In this case, there may be alternative services, such as walk-in centres or GP-led health centres in the area.
+In this case, there may be alternative services, such as walk-in centres in the area.

-To find GPs in your area, use the NHS Choices Health services near you system.
+To find GPs in your area, use the NHS Choices Services near you system.
 Simply type in a postcode or address.
 All GPs in the area will be listed, with the nearest shown first.
 Their addresses and phone numbers are listed.

 Consider how easy it is to get to the surgery.
 Is it well served by public transport?
 Does it offer parking?
 This may matter when you're ill or caring for sick children.

 Check whether you live within the practice's catchment area.
 If you don't, the practice can refuse to register you.
 Many practices describe their catchment area on this site.
-Use Health services near you to find the practice, and click on the Need to register? link.
-Also read about the increased choice in GP practice pilot.
+Use Services near you to find the practice, and click on the Need to register? link.
+Also read about increased choice in GP practices.

 For many, opening times are more important than location.
 Whether the GP surgery is open before or after normal working hours or at weekends are important questions for those who work full-time.